Lake Rot

 Lake Lucerne’s little brother.

-Alternatively, take a refreshing dip in the Lake Rot lido.
-This is the only spot where swimming is permitted.
-The playground at the rowing centre is popular with children because of its long slide.
+Or you can refresh yourself with a dip in the lake at the Rotsee-Badi.
+Swimming is only permitted here.
+The playground at the rowing center is popular with children because of its long slide.

 Nature reserve

-The lake is a nature arena, as well as a unique recreational amenity for the people of Lucerne.
-Situated two kilometres north of Lake Lucerne in the Maihof quarter, it comes under the jurisdiction of Lucerne and Ebikon.
-The lake and its shores are protected: numerous species of bird use the lake for breeding or overwintering, while the vicinity is home to rare and endangered plants.
+The lake is a natural arena and a unique recreational area for the people of Lucerne.
+The Rotsee is located two kilometers north of Lake Lucerne in the Maihof district.
+It belongs to Lucerne and Ebikon.
+The lake and its shores are a nature reserve.
+Many bird species use the protected location to breed or spend the winter.
+Here you can discover rare and endangered plants.

 The easiest way to reach Lake Rot from Lucerne is on foot or by bus.
 There are few parking spaces available.
 Bus routes 1, 18, 19, 22 and 23 connect Lucerne railway station with the Rotsee.